ethereum-mining/ethminer/README.md

 # Scrypt and NeoScrypt
 * Potential ASIC efficiency gain ~ 1000X

-Scrypt and NeoScrypt are similar to SHA in their arithmetic and bitwise operations used.
+Scrypt and NeoScrypt are similar to SHA in the arithmetic and bitwise operations used.
 Unfortunately, popular coins such as Litecoin only use a scratchpad size between 32kb and 128kb for their PoW mining algorithm.
 This scratch pad is small enough to trivially fit on an ASIC next to the math core.
 The implementation of the math core would be very similar to SHA, with similar efficiency gains.

 # X11 and X16R
 * Potential ASIC efficiency gain ~ 1000X